 Traveling with young children is always an issue whether or not you travel inside the United States or in another country.
 But there is a useful guide, A Practical Guide for Traveling Abroad with Babies and Young Children, that can help your planning.
 Topics covered are 1) your first trip as a family; 2) Looking after babies and young children on holiday; 3) practical tips for booking a family holiday; and 4) useful links and resources.

-It’s that time again!
 Are you looking for the perfect gift for your Autistic child?
 Autism Magazine is here to help.
 “Autism Parenting Magazine Limited have launched their new gift-giving guide displaying choices for autistic youngsters and teens.
 Whether the loved one is a toddler or a teenager, the guide includes options which are perfect as gifts to stimulate the senses, and train the mind and body.”
 (Autism Magazine Publishes Toy And Gift Giving Guide For Autistic Children This Christmas).
 Since many on the Spectrum have sensory difficulties, the magazine suggestions specifically include toys for sensory Issues.
-What’s ,more, the gift-giving guide and the guide for toys for sensory Issues can be downloaded for FREE.
+What’s more, the gift-giving guide and the guide for toys for sensory Issues can be downloaded for FREE.

 Researchers at the Autism Research Institute found that sleep disorders are quite common among children who eventually are diagnosed with ASD.
 The researchers analyzed the brains of infants through MRIs and discovered that those who had abnormal hippocampal development were prime candidates for ASD due to the hippocampus’ critical role in sleep-related memory processes.